koltvictor/koltvictor/README.md

 ## I'm a full-stack software engineer

-I'm a big philomath and am continuously learning and trying new things.
+I'm a curious philomath and continuously learn and try new things.
 I love language and mathematics, and software engineering is situated perfectly at the intersection of the two.
-I'm always curious and I don't mind failing and learning from my mistakes.

 ### Languages & Tools: